mcguinlu/hetprior-V2/README.md

     # Reference: Turner, Rebecca M., Jonathan Davey, Mike J. Clarke, Simon G. Thompson, and Julian PT Higgins.
 "Predicting the extent of
     # heterogeneity in meta-analysis, using empirical data from the Cochrane Database of Systematic Reviews."
 International Journal of
     # Epidemiology 41, no. 3 (2012): 818-827.

+### Reproductibility
+It may be tempting to assign the value returned by `get_priorid()` directly a variable, for example:

+    priorid <- get_priorid()

+However, for the sake of reproducibility, this approach should be avoided, as in the example above, the value of priorid is explicitly defined and recorded within the script.

 ## Relevant Publications
 Details of the informative prior distributions were extracted from the following 5 publications: